MrSco/JarvisChatBot/readme.md

 # Obtaining Required Keys

-This project requires keys from imgur, OpenAI and ElevenLabs.
+This project requires keys from FreeImage.host, OpenAI and ElevenLabs.
 Here is how to obtain them:

 1. **OpenAI Key**: Sign up at [openai.com](https://www.openai.com/) and follow the instructions [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to obtain your secret API key.

 2. **ElevenLabs Key**: Sign up at [ElevenLabs](https://elevenlabs.io/).

-3. **Imgur Key**: Sign up at [imgur.com](https://imgur.com/).
-Then go to [this page](https://api.imgur.com/oauth2/addclient) to create a new application and obtain your client ID.
+3. **FreeImage.host Key**: Sign up at [FreeImage.host](https://freeimage.host/).

 After obtaining these keys, add them to your `config.json` file.